someoneidoknow/mOS/SECURITY.md

 ## Supported Versions

-LTS versions are supported for 6 months after their release, Normal versions are supported for only 1 month, and the Beta versions are supported for 2 weeks.
+LTS versions are supported for 6 months after a new version is released, Normal versions are supported for only 1 month, and the Beta versions are supported for 2 weeks.